egoist/mordred/README.md

 ## 🤺 Mordred

-__👀 Source data from anywhere, for Next.js, Nuxt.js, Eleventy and many more.__
+__Source data from anywhere, for Next.js, Nuxt.js, Eleventy and many more.__

 ## Features